 We implemented DNS as a microservice in the Nettica Agent.
 The agent will listen on the DNS port (53) of the interface for which it has been enabled.
 The microservice reads the configuration of the network and creates a simple lookup table for forward and reverse DNS entries.
 It also registers the DNS with the host so that it receives queries.
 In fact, it receives all queries.
-It will respond authoritatively for those hosts that match the hostnames in the network.
+It will respond authoritatively to those hosts that match the hostnames in the network.
 It will respond with SERVFAIL for all other queries, which causes the OS to try the next DNS server in the list.

 In addition to the microservice for resolving network hosts, you can specify whatever DNS servers you want in the network configuration.
 This might be your internal resolvers, or maybe a global DNS provider if you’re using our tunnel service.
 We offer maximum flexibility and expose as much WireGuard functionality as possible.

 Activating UPnP enables several functions.
 First, it automates the configuration of port forwarding.
 In addition, we query the gateway for the external IP address and update the host’s endpoint if it changes.
 This enables a variety of scenarios for laptops and road warriors.
 It also eliminates the need for a DDNS provider.
 UPnP is an optional feature and can be turned on individually per host.
 It is not necessary to use the service.
 While some have security concerns with UPnP, in our opinion its security concerns while justified, are overblown.

 In addition to UPnP, we also provide Sync Endpoint functionality that automatically syncs your IP address if it changes.
 It will not, however, configure port forwarding.
 This feature is geared more towards customers that already have their ports configured, or use NAT traversal.

 The screen grabs below are from our admin console.
 With Nettica you can visually see the network as you are making it.